Shravani512/Devops-Learning/Kubernetes/Basics.md

 - All nodes read the same list of namespaces.
 - All nodes read the same deployments, same services, same configs, etc.
 - That’s why namespaces “appear shared” — because every node talks to the same API Server which is on control plane(i.e master node)

+The Scheduler assigns the Pod to a specific worker node, and the kubelet running on that worker node is responsible for creating and starting the container(s) inside that Pod.
+Scheduler picks the node → Kubelet creates Pod → Pod creates container(s) → Application runs